 Drowning is the third leading cause of unintentional injury or death worldwide, with an estimated 236,000 annual drowning deaths worldwide, though this number can be considered a conservative estimate.

 In 2022, Australia recorded the worst year for drowning deaths since 1996 (339 people over the last 12 months) due to a sharp increase in flood events, with 43 per cent of fatalities occurring during the summer.
 Men represented 82 per cent of all fatalities, with most deaths occurring in the 65 to 74 age bracket.
+New Zealand has also seen a rise in drownings with 2021 the worst on record for a decade.

 Various environmental, personal, and medical factors, as well as poor decision-making and risk-taking behaviour, affect the risk of drowning.
 Generally speaking, the main factors that increase the risk of drowning include: